nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

 </some-ns:sendMessage>
 ```

-Request element's name, namespace prefix and namespace URI are determined by the configuration.
+Request element's name `sendMessage`, namespace prefix `some-ns` and namespace URI `http://com.example/some-namespace` come from the configuration.

 JSON -> XML conversion has some limitations
 * Consumer Gateway only understands a single namespace for the request element and it's children.
 * Gateway can't produce XML attributes from the JSON source.
-* It's not possible to produce XML with mixed content or elements, and element ordering is unspecified.
+* It's not possible to produce XML with mixed content or elements.
 * Gateway produces XML with unspecified child element ordering.

-In the example, subject, attachment, messageId and text elements could appear in any order.
+In this example, subject, attachment, messageId and text elements could appear in any order.
 In short, current implementation can convert only relatively simple messages.

 ##### Using Consumer Gateway